Red Reflet Ranch

 ATV / Dirt Bike servicing and Trail guide should be able to do minor repairs, be an experienced rider, and safe, mature guide for inexperienced and young riders.
 All guests have a full time ATV and often drive beyond their abilities, so the guide needs to be a good communicator and leader so our guests have a safe experience.
 Will also assist on our ZIP line, on the CLIMBING WALL, and at the SHOOTING RANGE.
 Experience in most if not all of these areas is an important consideration for employment.
 Two positions open.

-Kitchen and wait staff for up to 24 for lunch and dinner, working with professional chef and pastry chef to support very high level meal service.
+Kitchen and wait staff for up to 24 for lunch and dinner, working with executive chef, sous chef and pastry chef to support very high level meal service.

 - As a Server, you are responsible for providing the highest level of food/beverage presentation and friendly service to all guests.
 Previous serving or bartending experience is valued and you should be prepared to provide luxury service standards.
 You have excellent customer service skills and work diligently to anticipate and exceed guest expectations.